• Use Cases

 HubSpot Integration

-Update contact properties and list membership from event-driven rules.
+Update contact properties and list membership using each workspace's own credentials.

 Open link